magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

 ### Dropdown Menu

-A single top level menu which provides top-level as well as nested commands, triggered by a click, anchored at a reference element.
+A single top level menu which provides top-level as well as nested commands, triggered by a click, anchored at a reference element, like a button.

 <component-preview src="./demo/DropdownMenuDemo.vue" />

 ### Context Menu

-A single top level menu which provides top-level as well as nested commands, triggered by a right click, anchored at the click’s coordinates.
+A single top level menu which provides top-level as well as nested commands, triggered by a right click, anchored at the pointer event coordinates.

 <component-preview src="./demo/ContextMenuDemo.vue" />